 Ligaments are connective tissues that connect bones to other bones.
-Their primary function is to prevent excessive movement of a one bone relative to another.
-In this way, ligaments provide support and strength to a joint, preventing things such as dislocations and instances of instability.
+Their primary function is to prevent excessive movement of one bone relative to another.
+In this way, ligaments provide support and strength to a joint, preventing injuries such as dislocations or instances of instability.
 As such, ligaments are present at almost every joint in our body.
 Some joints, like our hip joint, have what is called a good bony fit.
 This means that the actual shape and anatomy of the two bones that make up the hip joint (ie the femur and pelvis) fit together much like a lock and key and are inherently very stable.
 On the other hand, the knee (tibiofemoral) joint has what is called a poor bony fit.
-Thus, the knee joint relies on a plethora of ligaments for support and stability.
+Thus, the knee joint relies on a plethora of ligaments for support and stability, similar to our shoulder!

 One of the more commonly injured knee ligaments is the Medial Collateral Ligament (MCL).
 The MCL is on the inside part of the knee and runs from the medial epicondyle of the femur to the medial aspect of the proximal tibia.
 The MCL provides stability and support to the knee during lateral or cutting movements.
-In particular, it resists valgus stress and prevents your shin, or tibia, from bending outward.
-However, like with all ligaments, if an extremely large force is applied to the ligament, it can be strained or even completely ruptured.
-One of the most common ways this can occur on the football field is being hit and tackled on the outside of the knee, while the foot is planted in the ground, much like what happened to Le’Veon Bell against the Bengals.
-This particular mechanism of injury can result in either an isolated MCL injury, or a multi-ligamentous injury, in which other knee ligaments and/or soft tissue structures are additionally injured.
+In particular, it resists valgus stress and prevents your shin, or tibia, from bending inward.
+However, like with all ligaments, if an extremely large force is applied to the ligament, it can be sprained or even completely ruptured.
+One of the most common ways this can occur on the football field is being hit and tackled on the outside of the knee, while the foot is planted in the ground.
+This particular mechanism of injury can result in either an isolated MCL injury or a multi-ligamentous injury, in which other knee ligaments and/or soft tissue structures are additionally injured.

 MCL Injury Rehabilitation Considerations